 Additional preceptors may be added after a student begins their apprenticeship.

-New preceptors to NCM must fill out the complete preceptor application, and complete a student/preceptor contract.
+New preceptors to NCM must fill out the complete preceptor application, take the current Preceptor Guidelines course and complete a student/preceptor contract.

 - Preceptors who have been previously approved by NCM must sign a student/preceptor contract.
-All information in the preceptor file must be current. - All student/preceptor contracts must be approved by the NCM office.
+All information in the preceptor file must be current.
+Preceptor must complete Preceptor Guidelines course for that year if not already completed. - All student/preceptor contracts must be approved by the NCM office.
 Work done prior to approval will not count towards student's program.
 Once the contracts are approved, student and preceptors are notified by email. - A new preceptor will be sent a notification email with the start date of student/preceptor enrollment and welcome letter (if applicable).